 There is no typical gear set up used in the Solent and each individual has a different approach (Southern IFCA Committee Member Pers.
-Comm)7.
+Comm)5.
 The size and weight of trawl doors used in the Solent varies, however the largest doors likely to be used in the Solent are made of steel and measure approximately 52 x 38 inches, weighing 130 kg each (Southern IFCA Committee Member Pers.
 Comm).
 The ground rope used by the vessels ranges between 36 to 60 ft in length and commonly made of 16 mm wire with rubber discs of 4 to 6 inches, spaced 1 inch apart (Southern IFCA Committee Member Pers.
 Comm).
 The rubber discs are designed to maintain consistent contact with the seabed.
 Additional buoyancy may be attached to the ground rope to minimise contact with the seabed (Southern IFCA Committee Member Pers.
 Comm).
 The length of the sweeps and bridles is approximately 90 ft (Southern IFCA Committee Member Pers.
 Comm).
-Trawls are towed at between 1 and 3.5 knots, depending on the state of the tide.
-In the Solent, the tow length is dependent on the level of weed and in some areas takes no longer than 10 minutes (Southern IFCA Committee Member Pers.
+The length is dependent on the level of weed and in some areas takes no longer than 10 minutes (Southern IFCA Committee Member Pers.
 Comm).

-4.1.2.2 Beam trawl
+4.2.2 Beam trawl